 Rarity / scarcity status Poa bulbosa is a generally coastal grass of the Channel Islands, southern England and Wales, virtually absent from Ireland.
 Its distribution appears stable and its threat status for conservation purposes is regarded as one of 'Least Concern' in England and in Great Britain as a whole.
 It is listed as nationally scarce, but in Kent it qualifies as neither rare nor scarce.

-Account It is first mentioned for Kent by Lewis Dillwyn in his Catalogue of the more rare Plants found in the Environs of Dover, with occasional Remarks (1802) as 'Among the sand-hills between Deal and Sandwich', where it is still frequent.
+From Seasalter.
+Photo by Lliam Rooney, 29 April 2016 Account It is first mentioned for Kent by Lewis Dillwyn in his Catalogue of the more rare Plants found in the Environs of Dover, with occasional Remarks (1802) as 'Among the sand-hills between Deal and Sandwich', where it is still frequent.
 Hanbury and Marshall (1899) thought it very rare and gave only one other definite record, between Sandwich and Pegwell Bay.
 They mentioned another near the top of Shooter's Hill in 1793, which they dismissed (although it is not out of question an error) and a report by J.E.
 Little between Penshurst and Maidstone (a 'most unlikely station' - which it is, and Little subsequently disowned this, a schoolboy record for which he had not sought publication).

 It is improbable, however, that Poa bulbosa was then confined to the Deal/Sandwich/Pegwell Bay area and Francis Rose, writing in the 1940s/60s, recognised it as a grass of fixed dunes and old dune pastures, turfed shingle beach and sandy cliffs, being locally abundant further down the east coast, as well as at Swalecliffe beach in the north.
 It was abundant at the west end of Folkestone Leas in 1946; west of Hythe; by the A259 at Romney Warren (1947-62); on Littlestone beach; and abundant north of Dungeness lighthouse 1948-68.
 The distribution given in Philp (1982) for 'firm sandy areas near the coast' is not fundamentally different, but a great deal more was found in the Dungeness area - extending to eight out of the ten tetrads in TR01 which include at least some land.
 An overall total of 21 tetrads was recorded.
 The grass appeared to have spread, or become better recognised, by the 1991-2005 survey of Philp (2010), when 31 tetrad records were made, an increase of 52%.
 It had now been found on Thanet, at Rochester (VC15) and at several sparsely vegetated firm sandy areas inland.
 The 1991-2005 distribution is mapped here, with kind permission of the late Eric Philp and

-Our 2010-18 records are maintained in this register on a 1km square (monad) base and are mapped here as 37 monads, equivalent to 27 tetrads.
+Poa bulbosa (Bulbous Meadow-grass) 1991-2005 Our 2010-20 records are maintained in this register on a 1km square (monad) base and are mapped here as 39 monads, equivalent to 29 tetrads.
 This does not appear to be indicative of any decline: the failure to pick up more recent records at Dungeness is likely to be an issue of recording, given that the habitat is unlikely to have changed materially; also, we have not been able to locate some of the earlier inland records.
-However, the grass has now been seen for the first time in West Kent (made chalky/gravelly ground on the west bank of the Medway at Holborough, 2014); and is on Sheppey (coastal path, upper beach and inland road verge) and the Hoo peninsula.
-It is difficult to know how far new populations have simply been overlooked and how far, given that well-trodden paths are a frequent habitat, it may have been introduced by the passage of feet or wheels.
+However, the grass has now been seen for the first time in West Kent (made chalky/gravelly ground on the west bank of the Medway at Holborough, 2014, followed by further sightings elsewhere); and is on Sheppey (coastal path, upper beach and inland road verge) and the Hoo peninsula.
+It is difficult to know how far new populations have simply been overlooked and how far, given that well-trodden paths are a frequent habitat, it may have been introduced by the passage of feet or wheels, the latter almost certainly the case with inland roadside plants at Queen Street, Paddock Wood (2019).